singnet/snet-daemon/etcddb/README.md

 *memory* storage type is used in configuration where only one service replica is used by snet-daemon or for testing purposes.

-To run snet-daemon with several replicas set the payment_channel_storage_type is now initialized from Organizatio metadata:
+To run snet-daemon with several replicas set the payment_channel_storage_type is now initialized from Organization metadata:
 ```json
 {
   "payment_channel_storage_type": "etcd"